• Skip to primary navigation

 Soup Broth

-• Throw all ingredients in a pot and boil for 30 minutes.
+• Throw chicken broth, water, radish, green onions, ginger, and shiitake mushrooms in a pot and boil for 30 minutes.
 Set broth aside until ready to hot pot.

 Hot Pot Sauce

 • Slice green onions and mince garlic.
-Add them in a bowl and grate your ginger inside.
-Add ½ teaspoon salt, ½ teaspoon sugar, and ½ teaspoon chicken bouillon.
+Add them in a bowl.

 • In a pot, heat up avocado oil or canola oil on medium heat for 4-5 minutes.
 To check if the oil is hot enough, add one small piece of green onion.
 If it starts bubbling, the hot oil is ready.